-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 400–500 words and demonstrate course-related knowledge.
-For Forums 1, 2, 4, and 5, the student must reply to at least 2 other classmates’ threads.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be 400 words and demonstrate course-related knowledge.
 Each reply must be at least 200 words.
 All discussions must use the APA citation style.

-The student will write a 5–7-page critique (not including the title page and bibliography) on each of the following books: The Clash of Civilizations and the Remaking of World Order (Book Review 1) and To End a War (Book Review 2).
-Each Book Review must include the following sections: introduction, summary, critique, personal response, and conclusion.
-The student must use 5–6 quotations from the book to support his/her claims and show at least 7 connections to a geopolitical framework.
-The student must refer to the rubric found in Blackboard for complete assignment requirements.
-The Book Reviews must be written following current Turabian format.
+The student will write a 5–7-page book review (not including the title page and bibliography) on the following book: The Clash of Civilizations and the Remaking of World Order by Samuel Huntington.
+The Book Review must include the following sections: introduction, summary, analysis (praise and criticism), personal response, and conclusion.
+The student must use 5–6 quotations from the book to support his/her claims and present at least 7 geopolitical relevant points.
+The student must refer to the rubric and instructions found in Canvas for complete assignment requirements.
+The Book Review must be written following the current APA format.

 Political turbulence is a key factor for decision makers when considering entering, expanding, or terminating operations in a country or region.
-This is a group assignment.
-After you have been placed in your group by your instructor, your group will select a country.
-The group will endeavor to understand and manage the political risks affecting:
+The student will select a country and endeavor to understand and manage the political risks affecting:

 - The active social, political, cultural, and economic environment;

 - The political stability and sustainability structure;